aochagavia/AspCoreRenderSample/readme.md

 Things to figure out:

 * Do we really need to care about running the application from an unprivileged account?
+* Would it matter if our self-signed cert had an expiration date of 100 years?
+That way we don't have to rotate it...
+Otherwise we will probably have to look into automating cert rotation.

 ### References